arangodb/arangodb/Documentation/UserManual/Foxx.md

 * The `key` is the route you want to mount at

-* The `value` is the path to the JavaScript file containing the `FoxxApplication` you want to mount
+* The `value` is the path to the JavaScript file containing the `FoxxController` you want to mount

-You can add multiple applications in one manifest this way.
+You can add multiple controllers in one manifest this way.

 The `files`
 ------------